JuliaAlsop/Project-2/README.md

 Still need to include this part for the proposal completion

-Link to the primary [github repo] (https://github.com/JuliaAlsop/Project-2.git)
+Link to the primary [GitHub Repo](https://github.com/JuliaAlsop/Project-2.git)

 Project description: